arnaudsm/raito/docs/README.md

 Components are visible in every page.
 Useful for navbars, sidebars and footers.

-Create your `.md` file under the structure:
+Create your component in a `.md` file, then add it to the `components` or `footers` list in `index.html`.

+Components are added before the content div, and Footers after it.

 ```
 ├── navbar.md